orbitingflea/orbitingflea.github.io/_pages/open-questions.md

 ---
-title: "Open Questions"
+title: Open Questions
 permalink: /open-questions/
+published: true
 ---

-Here is a list of (possibly) interesting open questions that I concern.
+Here is a list of (possibly) interesting open questions that I care about.

 ## Dynamic Dictionaries